Hook 'em Horns

 Hook 'em Horns is the chant and hand signal of The University of Texas at Austin.
-Students, alumni, and fans of the university employ a greeting consisting of the phrase "Hook 'em" or "Hook 'em Horns" and also use the phrase as a parting good-bye or as the closing line in a letter or story.
+Students, alumni, and fans of the university employ a greeting consisting of the phrase "Hook 'em" or "Hook 'em Horns" to show school pride.

 The gesture is meant to approximate the shape of the head and horns of the UT mascot, the Texas Longhorn Bevo.
 The sign is made by extending the index and pinky fingers while grasping the second and third fingers with the thumb.
 The arm in use is usually extended, but the sign can also be given with the arm bent at the elbow.
 The sign is often seen at sporting events, during the playing of the school song "The Eyes of Texas", and during the playing of the school fight song "Texas Fight".
 It is one of the most recognized hand signals of all American universities.
 A variant of the Horns, formed upside down with the thumb pointed outward, is often used by rivals of the Longhorns and is considered insulting, especially when performed by a player or coach of the team in question.